 Right so you are all set.
 Your final exams start in a couple of months.
 Now down to the nitty gritty; what should you really pay attention to when it comes to revision?

 Top tip number 2: Command Terms are KEY

 Command terms are the quickest and easiest way of boosting your marks!
 Understanding what the exam is asking you to do is a surefire way of making sure whoever is looking at your paper knows you are well informed, well prepared and academically rigorous.
-No matter how much you know about pingos, if the question is asking you define a pingo and you explain their formation – you will not get the marks and you will waste time!
+No matter how much you know about pingos, if the question is asking you to define a pingo and you explain their formation – you will not get the marks and you will waste time!
 Make sure you understand the number of marks for each command term and the depth of answer you are required to give.

 Top tip 3: Diagrams are your secret weapon

 Ever heard the saying ‘a picture is worth 1000 words’… well it’s not quite the same but in the IB a diagram can be worth a significant number of marks!
 A well labelled and explained diagram can often be key in successfully answering questions so try and have at least one or two ready-to-go for all your topics.
 This helps not only to show the examiner that you truly understand what you are talking about but also gives structure to your thoughts around a topic, aids memorisation and makes sure you include everything related to the diagram.
 When you look at a diagram you have drawn and realise there’s an additional line you haven’t labelled and discussed – that’s when they can save you some sneaky marks!

 Top tip 4: Case Studies do not have to be (1) based in the UK , (2) have happened in 500 bc or (3) be the same ones everyone else uses